Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

     Results of SPL and other are included in this section together with graphs for the analysis.

 ## References
-- R. Pagán Muñoz, "Numerical modeling for urban sound propagation: developments in wave-based and energy based methods," Technische Universiteit Eindhoven, 2019.
+- R. P. Muñoz, "Numerical modeling for urban sound propagation: developments in wave-based and energy based methods," PhD Thesis, Technische Universiteit Eindhoven, 2019.
 - Vorländer M. Auralization: fundamentals of acoustics, modelling, simulation,algorithms and acoustic virtual reality.
 Springer 2008